MEET THE MATILDAS

 Right beside Kerr on the front line is Caitlin Foord.
 The duo will deliver goal after goal and inspire millions.
 If Kerr's got speed, then Foord is delivering precision and technique with every strike.

 At 19, Ellie Carpenter will be making her debut in France.
-The young gun shares quick feet and will be providing strength to the Matilda’s defense.
+The young gun shares quick feet, and will be providing strength to the Matildas' defence.

 "NEVER SAY DIE"

-Complementing the team’s vibrant home kit, the away shirt is a classic with one notable exception: A spark of volt in the collar and across the jersey—a statement of Australia’s youth soccer movement.
+Complementing the team's vibrant home kit, the away shirt is a classic, with one notable exception: a spark of Volt in the collar and across the shirt—a statement of Australia's youth football movement.